ibrahim-s/bookLibrary/readme.md

 *	Stand on the library you want to export and press the contact menu, arrow down once to Export library as, choose html or json, and press enter.
 *	A dialog will open to choose the folder you want to export to, choose folder and press enter or navigate to select folder button and press on it.
 *	That's it, an information message will be displayed telling you that the library has been exported, congratulations.

+### Changes for version 2.2.3 ###

+*	Now we have two list of libraries, online and local libraries. online libraries are only available for Arabic language  for the time being.

 ### Changes for version 2.2.2 ###